Zinmeon83/alx-system_engineering-devops/0x02-shell_redirections/README.md

-2-hellofile file display content of this path /etc/passwd 3-twofiles will display two content of file 4-lastlines display the last 10 part of a file
+2-hellofile file display content of this path /etc/passwd 3-twofiles will display two content of file 4-lastlines display the last 10 part of a file 5-firstlines file display the first 10 line in path etc/passwd